KelvinHere/Yoga_Milestone_4/README.md

 - If logged in, 'Lessons' dropdown gives a choice of All / Subscribed / Purchased lessons.
 - 'Account' link is personalised if the user is logged in and has the following options.
     - Logged out: Register / Sign In
-    - Logged in:
+    - Logged in as a:
         - User: My Profile / Logout
         - Instructor: Instructor Admin / My Profile / Logout
         - Administrator: Superuser Admin / My Profile / Logout

-### Custom Template Tags

-For convenience, when rendering the instructor sales page, I included a custom template tag that will deduct the current STIE_SALES_PERCENTAGE in the OrderLineItem model, to display the total earned by the instructor after the websites cut.
-This is located in [lessons.templatetags.site_utils.py](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/lessons/templatetags/site_utils.py) and registers the function as a filter with the decorator `@register.filter`.

 ### Home Page Features

-The page is responsive and the buttons and background image reposition between mobile, tablet, desktop screens to always look pleasing.
+The page is responsive and the buttons and background image reposition for mobile, tablet, and desktop screens to always look pleasing.

 - The website's main text is personalised if the user is logged in.
+- Personalised Toast to show login success in an unobtrusive position.
+- A featured lessons button displays random 4 free lessons with a rating higher than a set value can be toggled from the 'Featured Lessons' button.
+- Contextual buttons
     - Button: "Find an Instructor" appears if the user is not logged in or is not currently subscribed to any lessons.
-- Button: "Subscribed Lessons" call to action button appears if the user is logged in to push engagement.
+    - Button: "Subscribed Lessons" call to action button replaces "Find an instructor" button if the user has subscribed to any lessons to push engagement.
-- Button: "Instructor admin" call to action button appears if the user is an Instructor to promote engagement.
+    - Button: "Instructor admin" call to action button appears if the user is an Instructor to promote engagement this replaces any of the other buttons.
-- Personalised Toast to show login success in an unobtrusive position.
-- A featured lessons button that displays random 4 free lessons with a rating higher than a set value

-Note on featured lessons - This was added as a requirement of the course, I feel it does go well with the feel of the app so is defaulted to be hidden.
+Note on featured lessons - This was added as a requirement of the project, I feel it does go well with the feel of the app so is defaulted to be hidden.